kedro-org/kedro-starters/astro-iris/README.md

-# The `kedro-starter-pandas-iris` Kedro starter
+# The `astro-iris` Kedro starter

 ## Introduction

 The code in this repository demonstrates best practice when working with Kedro.
 It contains a Kedro starter template with some initial configuration and an example pipeline, and originates from the [Kedro Iris dataset example](https://kedro.readthedocs.io/en/stable/02_get_started/05_example_project.html).
+It also provides a minimum viable setup to deploy the Kedro pipeline on Airflow with [Astronomer](https://www.astronomer.io/).

 ### An example machine learning pipeline using only native `Kedro`